hughdtt/poke-profiles/README.md

 If you have a live server extension installed, you could easily just boot up the index.html to see changes without need to reload the page.

 ## 🎈 Usage <a name="usage"></a>
-Disclaimer: I don't own any of the rights to any of the Pokemon assests.
+**Disclaimer**: I don't own any of the rights to any of the Pokemon assests.
 Rights go to their respective owners.
 This project isn't intended for profit, simply a passion project for fun and experimentation.

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
 - Thanks to Dean Harrison for the Behance design inspiration!
 [Link](https://dribbble.com/shots/2859891--025-Pikachu/attachments/2859891?mode=media)